-Introduction to practical nursing concept, including its philosophy and objectives.
-The role and responsibilities of the student practical nurse are introduced.
-Physical, social, emotional and psychological needs, and the developmental characteristics are studied across the age span from birth to death.
-Client needs, health concepts, and early foundational knowledge of the body systems are explored.
-The process of planning, implementing, and evaluating nursing care is introduced.
-In addition, math for pharmacology is reviewed and integrated into the study of drug preparation and administration.
-Admission to the program is required.
-14 Credits (8 Lecture - 18 Lab) Corequisite(s): BIO115 and ENL111.
+Introduction to fundamental practical nursing concepts, including its philosophy and objectives.
+Introduction of the role and responsibilities of the practical nurse.
+Topics include physical, social, emotional and psychological needs, along with developmental characteristics across the age span from birth to death.
+Focuses on client needs, health concepts, and basic fundamental skills.
+Introduction of the process of planning, implementing, and evaluating nursing care.
+In addition, math for pharmacology is reviewed for medication administration.
+7 Credits (4 Lecture - 6 Lab - 3 Clinical) Corequisite(s): BIO125.
 Fall Only.

-Systems-based study of acute problems with associated emergent disorders, and their effect on the adult client.
+Focus continues with acute problems and associated emergent disorders, and their effect on the adult client by using a system approach.
 Chronic, long-term impact associated with these disorders is also addressed.
-The use of effective interpersonal communication skills with clients, their families, and members of the health care team is expected.
+Continued application of effective interpersonal communication skills with clients, their families, and members of the health care team.
 Pharmacological principles and rationale continue to be applied during supervised medication administration.
-Participation in the development and implementation of client-centered care plans is required.
-Expectations include progression as a contributing member of the nursing team while caring for assigned clients with needs of moderate complexity in the acute setting.
-(Formerly NUR 163 and 164) 16 Credits (8 Lecture - 24 Lab) Prerequisite(s): NUR155.
-Corequisite(s): BIO125 and MTH124 or BIO125 and MTH151.
+Emphasis on the development and implementation of client-centered care plans.
+Focus on progression as a contributing member of the nursing team while caring for assigned clients with needs of moderate complexity in the acute setting.
+Course work includes opportunities to integrate the leadership role in the management of the client needs.
+(Formerly NUR165) 16 Credits (8 Lecture - 8 Lab - 16 Clinical) Prerequisite(s): NUR158 and PSY111.
 Spring Only.

-Continuation of the systems approach with discussion of the more complex medical-surgical disorders and their effect on adult clients.
-Focus on co-morbidity and polypharmacology in the geriatric population.
-Mental health concepts are addressed, as well as issues and trends in nursing practice.
-Clinical rotations are planned to support these specialties.
-Greater independence in initiating all phases of the nursing process, incorporating health teaching, and identifying referral sources is evaluated during clinical rotations.
-Building on and transferring theoretical knowledge from the classroom to the clinical area is paramount to progress through this course.
-(Formerly NUR173) 6 Credits (4 Lecture - 6 Lab) Prerequisite(s): NUR165.
-Corequisite(s): PSY111.
+Continuation of the systems approach with discussion of the more complex medical surgical disorders and their effect on adult and geriatric clients.
+Mental health concepts addressed, as well as issues and trends in nursing practice.
+Focus on co-morbidity polypharmacology in the adult and geriatric population.
+Integration of critical thinking, and leadership skills.
+Application of all phases of the nursing process, incorporating health teaching, and identifying referral sources.
+Emphasis on building and transferring theoretical knowledge from the classroom to the clinical area.
+(Formerly NUR175) 6 Credits (4 Lecture - 6 Clinical) Corequisite(s): NUR177 and NUR179.
 Summer Only.

 Foundations of Nursing